Flectone/FlectoneWeb/pulse/en/docs/command/mute/index.md

 Message when the time provided is invalid

+### `lower_weight_group`

+Message if the command is executed by a player with a group weight lower than the player being moderated

+### `suffix`

+Format of the suffix that will be displayed if the player has an active mute, otherwise it will be empty

 ### `reasons`

 A list with keys and values, where the key is the word and the value is the specific reason